MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Reconcile invoices

 Invoice reconciliation is the process of comparing and matching supplier invoices with purchase orders and receipts to ensure accurate payment and track manufacturing costs.

+### Reconciliation

+In finance, reconciliation refers to the process of comparing two sets of financial records to ensure that they're accurate and in agreement.
+It's a crucial step in accounting that helps to identify discrepancies between two sets of records and correct them.
+Reconciliation can be used for various purposes, such as vendor payment reconciliation, which involves reconciling vendor payments with vendor invoices to ensure that they match.
+Dynamics 365 Finance provides features such as vendor payment overview, file formats for methods of payment, and configuring vendor payment formats to help with this process.

 ### Regulatory compliance